muratk5n/thirdwave/en/README.md

 ---

 There is nothing special about creating a "bidness".
-No need to label these ppl as lyncpins of society.
+No need to label these ppl as linchpins of society.
 Too much pressure, plus, they r not able to carry such heavy social function.

 ---